codeface-io/SwiftNodes/README.md

 let valueForID1 = graph.value(for: "id1")     // valueForID1 == 1
 ```

 When inserting a value, a `Graph` must know how to generate the ID of the node that would store the value.
-So the initializer takes a closure returning a `NodeID` given a `NodeValue`.
+So the `Graph` initializer takes a closure returning a `NodeID` given a `NodeValue`.

 ### Generate Node IDs

-You may generate the `NodeID` independent of the `NodeValue`:
+You may generate `NodeID`s independent of `NodeValue`s:

 ```swift
 let graph = Graph<UUID, Int> { _ in UUID() }  // NodeID == UUID, NodeValue == Int